Akado2009/k8s-team-crd/DEVELOPER.md

 cd $GOPATH/src/github.com && mkdir -p $GITHUBACCOUNT/k8s-controller-demo
 cd $GITHUBACCOUNT/k8s-controller-demo
 ```
-- Move to the new project created an create the following folders's tree and files
+- Move to the new project created and create the following folders's tree and files
   using the bash commands `mkdir -p {pkg/client,vendor}` and `touch {Gopkg.toml,main.go}`

 ```bash